Top 10 Marketing Surveys and Marketing Survey Questions

 - What are the most common reasons for you to visit our application?

-Why it’s useful: With website feedback surveys, you can see if first-time visitors have trouble navigating around your site.
+Why it’s useful: With website feedback surveys, you can see if first-time visitors have trouble navigating your site.
 To do that, set surveys to appear while a user is browsing your website.
 That way, you get in-context, real-time insights to help your design and content.

 8. Brand Awareness Surveys